 The Executive Director is also responsible for maintaining a healthy, safe and pleasant environment for all animals, employees, volunteers, and visitors at the rescue facility and at any related events.

 Heidi Rose grew up in northern California and has lived in eastern Plumas County since 2013.
 She has a background in non-profit marketing and development, management, event planning, and volunteer coordination.
-She has volunteered extensively at animal rescue organizations, is passionate about animal welfare, and is committed to no-kill.
+She has volunteered extensively at animal rescue organizations, is passionate about animal welfare, and is committed to helping make America no-kill.
 She joined the High Sierra team in 2017 and enjoys making a positive impact in her community through her work here.
 She and her husband have adopted three dogs from HSAR, and currently live with two dogs, two rabbits, and two parakeets--all rescues.